A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

 \subsection{Complexity}

-The most demanding computational operation is, a priori, the inversion of the discrete Laplacian $\Delta_N$.
-It is indeed a 4th order tensor defined on a particular basis of $\SL(n,\Cc)$.
-Fortunately, the work of Hoppe~\cite{hopyau} reveals that there are simpler formulas.
-In particular, we use the following expression in components:
+At first sight, it looks like the most demanding computational operation is the inversion of the discrete Laplacian $\Delta_N$: it is a linear operator on $\SL(N,\Cc)$ and thus a fourth order tensor, so dense linear algebra would require $O(N^6)$ operations.
+This is clearly not possible, even for moderate values of $N$.
+However, from the formula \eqref{eq:discrete_laplacian} of Hoppe and Yau one can deduce